Architecture and security overview

 Data in transit is secure using HTTPS/TLS.

-Meeting Canary uses Azure Database for data storage and leverages their respective built-in features for encryption at rest.
+Meeting Canary uses Azure Database for data storage and leverages their respective built-in features for encryption at rest and in transit.